 identifying and officially designating additional African American historic places, and

 developing better cultural heritage strategies to manage, preserve, interpret, and celebrate the tangible and intangible heritage of historically Black neighborhoods.

 Future phases of the work will look at how the lessons learned in Los Angeles can be shared nationally.

 A robust community engagement program will facilitate meaningful input into the process, draw on local knowledge of hidden histories, and contribute to the development of creative approaches that best meet communities' own aims for placemaking, identity, and empowerment.

 The project will also include related public programming and internship opportunities for emerging professionals in preservation and related fields.

-Getty and the City of Los Angeles Office of Historic Resources (OHR) are currently seeking expressions of interest for a project leader consultant to further develop, manage, and implement the work of this project under the guidance of a soon-to-be established local advisory committee representing key stakeholders in the city's African American communities.
+Getty and the City of Los Angeles Office of Historic Resources will retain a project leader consultant to further develop, manage, and implement the work of this project under the guidance of a soon-to-be established local advisory committee representing key stakeholders in the city's African American communities.

 Getty Conservation Institute